spiral/toolkit/packages/notifications/readme.md

         ];
 ```

 Removing notification.
-Default URL is `/api/notifications/read` that will be used with POST request with 'id' as id of notification.
+Default URL is `/api/notifications/read` that will be used with POST request with 'id' as single or array of ids of notifications.